-PLANNING & ADMINISTRATION - UTILITIES RESTORATION AND INFRASTRUCTURE REBUILDING (URIR) PROGRAM: During the quarter, there were disbursements of \$500,305.00 as part of the administrative cost for the URIR Program.
+PLANNING AND ADMINSTRATION--&ndash- UTILITIES RESTORATION AND INFRASTRUCTURE REBUILDING (URIR) PROGRAM.-- During the quarter, the Partial Action Plan was amended to increase the allocation for Planning and Administration by \$2.5 million.
+The additional \$2.5 million will mostly be used for processing of funding requests and auditing of claims for payment.
 ESD continued to incur costs in connection with the general management, oversight and coordination of the URIR Program.